SorinaHamidifar/ThunderCore/README.md

 # ================================
 # Project: StrikeCore
 # Description:
-# A high-impacted repository built for fast iteration,
+# A high-impact repository built for fast iteration,
 # strong architecture, and projects that strike with precision and power.
 # ================================